This Specimen has been sold.

 This is a 3.5" long eocrinoid (Ascocystites) fossil from the Kataoua Formation in Morocco.
 The orange coloration is due to the oxidization of iron pyrite.

-Eocrinoids were one of the earliest groups of echinoderms and are believed to be closely related to many other groups including crinoids, cystoids and blastoids.
-They first appeared in the Early Cambrian and survived until the Late Silurian.
-Despite the name ("dawn crinoids"), they may not be directly ancestral to the true crinoids but crinoids instead evolved from the ancestors of Eocrinoids.
+Eocrinoids were one of the earliest groups of echinoderms and are believed to be closely related to many other groups including crinoids, cystoids, and blastoids.
+They first appeared in the Early Cambrian and survived until the Late Silurian, about 419 million years ago.
+Despite their name "dawn crinoids", they may not be directly ancestral to true crinoids, but crinoids instead evolved from the ancestors of eocrinoids.

-Eocrinoids had a vase-shaped body (calyx), covered by crystalline calcite plates.
-These plates were symmetrical and bore ridges which meet up with the ridges of other plates, giving a geometrical pattern.
-They had a stalk which attached them to the bottom of the ocean via a holdfast and were benthic suspension feeder which used their arms to move particles of food towards a mouth.
+Eocrinoids had a vase-shaped body (calyx) covered by crystalline calcite plates.
+These plates were symmetrical and bore ridges that met up with the ridges of other plates, creating a geometrical pattern.
+They had a stalk that attached them to the bottom of the ocean via a holdfast, and were benthic suspension feeders using their arms to move particles of food towards a mouth.

 SPECIES